pmackenz/FEM.edu/sphinx/source/implementation/Mesher/PatchMesher_class.rst

 .. note::

-    Meshers are currently under development but not yet available with the distribution.
+    Meshers are currently under development but not yet fully functional with the current distribution.
 Stay tuned for updates.

 Parent class
 --------------